 Generative Adversarial Networks (GAN)

-GANs have been used to generate adversarial attacks, where two neural networks compete with each other.
+Generative Adversarial Networks (GANs) have been used to generate adversarial attacks, where two neural networks compete with each other.
 Thereby one is acting as a generator, and the other behaves as the discriminator.
 The two networks play a zero-sum game, where the generator tries to produce samples that the discriminator will misclassify.
 Meanwhile, the discriminator tries to distinguish real samples from ones created by the generator.

 - Advantages: Generation of samples different from the ones used in training.